alaa0502/weather-app-project/README.md

 # 🌡️ TempTrack – Simple Weather App

-## TempTrack is a Streamlit-based weather app - a rrquired first project of my Data science cource with a few added features of my own.
+## TempTrack is a Streamlit-based weather app - a required first project of my Data science cource with a few added features of my own.
 ## It shows real-time weather, a 7-day forecast, interactive maps, and a friendly “warmer/colder than usual” comparison based on 10-year climate data.

 ## 👉 Try the app: